 Webinars - European Phenology Campaign

 Webinars became an important part of the campaign.
-For autumn 2020 we have planned for you a series of webinars focused on autumn tree change and the use of GLOBE data tools and apps.
+For spring 2021 we have planned for you a series of webinars focused on a spring tree change and the role of trees in an urban environment.
 The webinars also provided opportunities for sharing experience and meeting scientists.
 The webinars were prepared in cooperation with scientists from the Trees Around the GLOBE campaign team.

 Trees Around the GLOBE Campaign webinars.